omps/tryton/command.md

 * --rm: ensure to remove the container because it isn’t needed anymore

 3. Running tryton server

 Tryton server is the one which provides the business logic.
+Tryton’s advanced modularity allows you to select the correct business logic for your requirements by activating only the modules that you intend to use.

+3.b Creating docker volume for data
+The tryton server is required for storing attachments or copies of sales invoice.
+To ensure the data do not get deleted

 **TODO**
-- [] Identify how can we collect account information from email boxes.
+- [ ] Identify how can we collect account information from email boxes.
 - [ ] Use gmail contancts to build a customer database
 - [ ] Use csv upload for customer database